 So here are the basics of the Peaks Challenge Falls Creek Training:

-- The basic building blocks of the training are built around an indoor training session on a Tuesday and a Thursday with recovery rides on a Wednesday and Friday and a rest day on a Monday.
-As most of us have the weekend available for longer rides that’s where we get out and build the bulk of our aerobic base.
+- The basic training schedule includes an indoor session on Tuesday and Thursday, recovery rides on Wednesday and Friday, and Monday as a rest day.
+As most of us have the weekend available for longer rides, that’s when we get out and build the bulk of our aerobic base.

-- The recovery rides are done at low intensity (able to hold a conversation) and a higher cadence rpm.
+- During the recovery rides, cyclists maintain a low intensity (able to hold a conversation) and a higher cadence rpm.

-- The specific long interval low cadence indoor training is done preferably on a home trainer with longer intervals done at a medium intensity (breathing hard but not breathless) at lower cadences with the biggest focus on developing a good efficient hill climbing pedalling technique and developing a stable core.
+- The specific long-interval low-cadence indoor training is done preferably on a home trainer.
+The longer intervals are done at a medium intensity (breathing hard but not breathless) at lower cadences.
+Focus on developing a good, efficient hill-climbing pedalling technique and a stable core.

 - The weekend rides consist of getting out and riding the hills while putting together the hill-climbing technique you have developed during the week.

-- Finally, it’s important to do body maintenance and off the bike functional strength training.
-Yoga is a great way of doing this or cycling-specific functional strength and mobilizer exercises.
+- Finally, it’s important to do body maintenance and off-bike functional strength training.
+Yoga is a great way to do this, as are cycling-specific functional strength and mobiliser exercises.

-- If you have additional time to train then I would recommend that you do a light one hour ride on either Monday’s and Wednesday’s or Wednesday’s and Friday’s.
-Remember that it’s the progressive build and consistency in your training that’s important.
+- If you have additional time to train, do a light one-hour ride on Mondays and Wednesdays or Wednesdays and Fridays.
+Remember that the progressive build and consistency in your training are important.
 So do these rides at a low intensity to save yourself.
-That way you can do the Tuesday and Thursday rides while being fresh.
-If you don’t take it easy on these additional rides you’ll end up burning yourself out as you progress through your program.
+That way, you can do the Tuesday and Thursday rides while still fresh.
+If you don’t take it easy on these additional rides, you’ll end up burning yourself out as you progress through your program.

-I have developed your Free Peaks Challenge Falls Creek training program to progressively overload your body and provide you with the stimulus to enhance your fitness in readiness for the Peaks Challenge Falls Creek.
-This program is based on training you up to complete the Peaks Challenge Falls Creek in 13 or 10 hours.
+I have developed your Free Peaks Challenge Falls Creek training program to progressively overload your body and provide the stimulus to enhance your fitness readiness for the Peaks Challenge Falls Creek.
+This program aims to train you to complete the Peaks Challenge Falls Creek in either 13 or 10 hours.

 What sort of hill-climbing should you do

 I recommend that you start building your fitness by working towards riding up the longest and hardest climbs in your area.
-When I was living in Mansfield my Peaks Challenge Falls Creek training got kicking off by spending some time building strength on the local hills in the area, specifically “Old Tolmie” and Mt Buller.
-Both were critical Peaks Challenge Falls Creek training in the lead up to a sub-10-hour ride for the event.
+While living in Mansfield, my Peaks Challenge Falls Creek training started by building strength on the local hills, specifically “Old Tolmie” and Mt Buller.
+Both were critical Peaks Challenge Falls Creek training in the lead-up to a sub-10-hour ride for the event

 Some of the components of our detailed training program

-While we offer a free training program that I highly recommend that you download, I also recommend you consider purchasing our detailed Peaks Challenge Falls Creek training program packages.
+While we offer a free training program that I highly recommend you download, I recommend purchasing our detailed Peaks Challenge Falls Creek training program packages.
+These packages include off-the-bike strength training and are compatible with all training platforms, including Zwift, TrainerRoad, and others.

-In it, the first four weeks of focuses on getting you into a regular training schedule with a focus on building strength.
+In it, the first four weeks focus on getting you into a regular training schedule, focusing on building strength.

 The four key components are:

-- The Matt Brindle Functional Strength Training – This is core and strength training done off the bike to help you develop the strength that will assist you later on in this program to improve your comfort, speed and sustained strength endurance on the bike.
+- The Matt Brindle Functional Strength Training—This is core and strength training done off the bike to help you develop the strength that will assist you later in this program in improving your comfort, speed, and sustained strength endurance on the bike.

-- The 002 – E3 Strength Endurance Ergo – This is a specific indoor time trial training session that you can also be done out on the road.
-It will help you start the process of converting your muscle fibres from type IIb muscle to type IIa so that you can rider faster.
+- The 002 – E3 Strength Endurance Ergo—This specific indoor time trial training session also translates well to road cycling.
+It initiates converting muscle fibres from type IIb to type IIa, enhancing cycling speed.

-- The specific target hill-climbing distances and vertical meters for the weekend rides.
+- The specific targets for hill-climbing distances and vertical meters for the weekend rides.

 Images and statistical analysis provided by Michael Bruce